 Improving productivity in the current global competitive environment has created a need for thoroughly defined performance measurement systems in a manufacturing process.
 OEE (overall equipment effectiveness), a vital KPI of TPM (Total Productive Maintenance) is used to evaluate performance and productivity of the machine.
-OEE is one of the performance evaluation methods that is most common and popular in the production industries.
+OEE is one of the performance evaluation methods that is most common and popular in the production industries also that is Improve quality.

-Worldwide, OEE implementation has been significantly effective in improving availability, performance rate and quality rate while reducing unscheduled breakdown time and wastage that twigs from the equipment.
+Worldwide, OEE implementation has been significantly effective in improve quality, performance rate and quality rate.
+While reducing unscheduled breakdown time and wastage that twigs from the equipment.

 Looking at machine operation, basically there are six types of waste which can be referred to as losses, because they reflect lost effectiveness of the equipment.
 These six big losses are grouped in three major categories: downtime, speed losses, and quality losses.
 The major goals of OEE are to reduce and eliminate the most common causes of efficiency loss in the manufacturing process.